Beginning Of The Stock Market Sell-Off?

 My opinion is that the broader stock market sell-off has just started, and that Russell 2000 is going through a short squeeze.

-To validate a rotation from tech leadership to a broader sectors, we need to get some kind of a positive fundamental trigger, which would be reflected in rising yields on 10Y T-Bonds (NYSEARCA:TLT).
+To validate a rotation from tech leadership to broader sectors, we need to get some kind of a positive fundamental trigger, which would be reflected in rising yields on 10Y T-Bonds (NYSEARCA:TLT).

 I will continue to follow the situation update as it unfolds.